david-millett/minecreeper/README.md

 ```
 It took some trial and error to ensure that everything that had been changed throughout playing the game was reset to a clean slate.

 I also learned that I needed to create a function to re-generate the event listeners attached to the cells of the grid - because the old ones stopped working once the original grid had been destroyed by the `resetVariables()` function.
-This led to the `generateEventListeners()` formula being added beneath it within the `init()` formula.
+This led to the `generateEventListeners()` function being added beneath it within the `init()` function.

 Although a struggle at the time, I feel like I learned a lot during this stage of development.
 Sorting the reset functionality also allowed me to then implement the change difficulty settings properly, as they relied on resetting the board first to work.